A Planet friendly christmas

 Look out for plastic-free toiletries

-Favour edible gifts in recyclable packaging
+Favour edible gifts that come in recyclable packaging rather than being sealed in plastic

 Second hand